carlodev/SegregatedVMSSolver.jl/README.md

 The methods belong to the Large Eddy Simulation (LES) family.
 The package can solve the `Taylor Green Vortices`, `Lid Driven Cavity Flow` (only 2D), `Cylinder vortex shedding` and and general `Airfoils` (2D and 3D).

-It works fully in parallel (tested up to 80-CORES).
+It works fully in parallel.
 It is specialized for the resolution of flow over airfoils, testing the capability of detecting the Laminar Separation Bubble.
 It is equipped with some utility `modules` for reading the output files and creating proper initial conditions.

 ## Installation
 The package is registered, so you can install it as: